 Edward C. Woodfin

 Dr. Woodfin earned his BA (Phi Beta Kappa) from Baylor University and his MA and PhD from Texas A&M University.
 He has won an Excellence in Teaching Award from the South Carolina Independent Colleges and Universities as well as Converse’s Kathryne Amelia Brown Award for Excellence in Teaching.
 He teaches a variety of courses on the history of modern Europe, including his specialty in modern British history and the British Empire.
 He also teaches Latin American history, a subject to which he has a special connection since living in Viña del Mar, Chile, and the history of the American West.
-He enjoys working with Converse’s study-abroad program, where he has taken students to London and to a cattle ranch in Wyoming.
-He is also interested in historical music and in ways of using the sounds of the past in the classroom.

 In 2008, Converse awarded Dr. Woodfin the Above and Beyond Award for Excellent Service to Students.